Olaleye-Blessing/oshere/README.md

 # OSHERE

-Home of Tv-Series, movies, people and communities!
+Home of Tv-Series, movies, and communities!

 Created with nextjs, firebase, nextauth, and tailwindcss.